Teeth Cleaning, X-Rays & Exams

 The American Academy of Pediatric Dentistry recommends the first dental visit by their first birthday or within six months of their first tooth, whichever occurs first.
 Starting earlier increases your child’s comfort and confidence when visiting the dentist.

-Teeth Cleaning at Kids Smiles Pediatric Dentistry Best in St. Louis, MO
+Pediatric dental check-up and cleaning at Kids Smiles Pediatric Dentistry in St. Louis, including x-rays and exams.

 Let's Get In Touch!